sending objects/files over websockets

 Introduction

-Recently I have become interested in better workflows for machine learning projects.
-One of the main issues I’ve run into is developing locally but not being able to test locally for various reasons.
-Generally this is from my local computer being a bit slower and older for the types of models and datasets I am working on and not architecting the code from the start to accommodate a slower computer than the server I may actually be training on.
+Recently I became interested in better workflows for machine learning projects.
+One of the main issues I’ve experienced is developing locally but not being able to easily test locally.
+Generally this is from a local computer being a bit slower and older for the types of models and datasets I am working with and initial code decisions that resulted in poor performance on a slower computer than the server used to train.
 Another instance I have had this happen is if the remote server is behind a VPN and a relay hop and there is a bit of a latency between saving the file and running it if I am using something such as VSCode (although you can try something such as a ProxyJump in your ssh config).
 Regardless of the problem, I have yet to find an actual workflow that I find versatile and simple.

 Implementation